 - 1 lb (3 medium) yellow potatoes, thinly sliced

-- 1 lb butternut squash, thinly sliced
+- 1 lb butternut squash, peeled and thinly sliced

 - 1 medium yellow onion, thinly sliced